James Lee Anderson Jr.

 A graduate of Spring Valley High School in Columbia, Joel Johnson completed his B.S.

-in biology from Carolina in 1978 and then went on to the Medical University of South
+in biology at South Carolina in 1978 and went on to the Medical University of South

 Carolina in Charleston.
 He has been practicing dentistry in Columbia for the past